 Solo travel is often seen as dangerous.
 Have you ever been scared while traveling alone?

 Honestly, not really.
-People often ask me this question and I asked it a lot before I actually left for a trip but I haven’t had any experiences that really scared freaked me out… thankfully.
+People often ask me this question — as I did a lot before I actually left.
+But I haven’t had any experiences that really scared or freaked me out… thankfully!

 How can you afford to book all of these trips?
 Are you rich?

 Haha, I wish!
-I’ve never been rich in terms of money but that hasn’t stopped me from being rich in experiences.
+I’ve never been rich in terms of money, but that hasn’t stopped me from being rich in experiences.
 I am very fortunate to have parents who paid for my undergrad education and rent.
-That being said, I went to a public university, on scholarship, and was a resident advisor for 2 years (so I worked in exchange for free rent).
+That said, I went to a public university, on scholarship, and was a resident advisor for two years (so I worked in exchange for rent).
 I also mentioned that I had like eight jobs at a time throughout college and pharmacy school.

 For me, I chose my travels based on how cheap the flight was, how affordable the country was, and if I could find a job there.
 Staying at hostels cut costs and gave me a great solo travel experience.
 It’s all about priorities, sacrifice, and strategizing!